on September 14, 2020

-With the onset of COVID-19, schools have revamped their methodologies.
-While some have chosen to retrace their steps back to correspondence, a vast majority are trying to recreate an online school setting using digital tools.
-With long-term disruption of educational institutes, governments worldwide have encouraged continued learning.
-This is being done by adopting a 3-step policy of coping, managing continuity, and improving & accelerating.
-When the pandemic hit and the nationwide lockdown was imposed, most students were going through their final examinations.
-Several such examinations were either postponed or cancelled altogether with students promoted to the next class based on internal assessments.
+With the long-term disruption of educational institutes, governments worldwide encouraged continued learning.
+When the nationwide lockdown was imposed in March 2020, most students were in the middle of or were about to appear for their final examinations.
+Several such examinations were either postponed or canceled altogether, with students promoted to the next class based on internal assessments.

-The way we share knowledge, deliver/access information, and impart education will undergo a transformation in the digital era.
-The pandemic and its subsequent impact on our lives have raised the need to embrace innovative ways of teaching, and a Virtual Learning Environment (VLE) is an example of how children could learn in the future.
+The use of the online learning medium has changed various aspects of the school learning system; the way we share knowledge, deliver/access information, impart education, everything has undergone a transformation in the digital era.
+The pandemic and its subsequent impact on our lives have raised the need to embrace innovative teaching methods, and a Virtual Learning Environment (VLE) is an example of how children could learn in the future.

-In addition, there are several free education apps that enable teachers to create a virtual classroom where they can share pictures and videos with students.
+Besides, there are several free education apps that enable teachers to create a virtual classroom where they can chat, share pictures and videos with students.
 Several tech firms are working on their own online teaching portals that could be helpful for all stakeholders in the process of learning.

-In a post-pandemic world, we are likely to see more pre-recorded videos with only a few live meetings.
+Another possibility we are likely to see is pre-recorded videos with only a few live meetings.
 In such a scenario, a teacher will have limited control over the cycle of learning.
 Learners will start focusing only when their interest piques and they will take their own time to learn.
 Teachers will therefore have to put more effort on gaining children’s attention.
 In the future, instead of imparting knowledge, educators will have to inspire learners to get more involved in the subject, go looking for their own questions, and get back with their answers.